 Under OPA, oil tankers as to which a contract for construction or major conversion was put in place after June 30, 1990 are required to have double hulls.
-In addition, oil tankers without double hulls will not be permitted to come to U.S. ports or trade in U.S. waters starting in 2015.
-All of our vessels have double hulls.
+In addition, oil tankers without double hulls will not be permitted to come to U.S. ports or trade in U.S. waters by 2015.
+All of the vessels we have agreed to acquire have double hulls.